-On the rear, the easiest place to mount your L plate is just under your number plate.
+The most accessible place to mount your L plate on the rear is just under your number plate.

 Usually, you will find two holes at the bottom of the number plate, which you can then adhere to your L plate too using fixings that they come with.

-If there are no holes here, it is easy to drill through; just be sure that you do this at the bottom of the number plate so you don’t obstruct the number plate itself.
+If there are no holes here, it is easy to drill through; be sure to do this at the bottom of the number plate so you don’t obstruct the number plate itself.

 Sometimes it is possible to fit your L plate to your windshield or the front fairing.
-Just make sure that your plate is clearly visible, not obstructed by anything and is upright as much as possible.
+Make sure your plate is clearly visible, not obstructed by anything, and upright as much as possible.

-On a moped/scooter, the front bodywork varies, but if you have a reasonably flat place, you may be able to use a base mount to stick a front L plate on directly; else, using a clip and bracket the side of your front forks is a good place.
+On a moped/scooter, the front bodywork varies, but if you have a reasonably flat place, you may be able to use a base mount to stick a front L plate on directly; else, use a clip and bracket the side of your front forks.

 L Plate Requirements

-The UK Government has very specific requirements that L plates have to meet to be legal.
+The UK Government has precise requirements that L plates have to meet to be legal.

-The plate has to have a white background with a red letter ‘L’.
+The plate has to have a white background with the red letter ‘L’.
 (It be a letter ‘D’ in Wales)

-Also, the size of the actual plate itself and the red letter ‘L’ is dictated under these requirements.
+Also, the size of the actual plate and the red letter ‘L’ are dictated under these requirements.

 Types of L plates